PseudoResonance/delta-emu-ui-editor/README.md

 -   Global padding does not work yet.
 Only element-level padding will be exported correctly.
 -   Background may not render exactly as in the app yet, but should be acceptable if using a resizable background, or correctly sized PNGs.
 -   Colorblindness config options are not yet available.
+-   Touchscreen pan/zoom doesn't work correctly if the first touch is on an element instead of the background.